Bannsaenger/node-red-contrib-artnet-controller/README.md

 - `end` - terminal channel's values (end point)

 In example above moving head will move by arc starting from {pan: 0, tilt: 44} to {pan: 85, tilt: 44}.
 Center point ({pan: 127.5, tilt: 63.75}) defines nominal circle center.

+The 'repeat' value can also be added in this transition.

 ## Changelog
 <!--